keepthrifty/keepthrifty.github.io/pages/start-here.md

 We've also created a [money tracking app](https://thrifty.keepthrifty.com) to help you take control of your finances and make those dreams a reality.

-## How to Connect With Us

-We love connecting with our readers and we hope to build a supportive community of like-minded dreamers.

-We'd love to connect with you!
-You can [send us a note](/work-with-us/) or find us on [Twitter](https://www.twitter.com/keepthrifty/).

-But the __best__ way to connect with us is to join our email list.

-You'll get a personal update and link whenever we publish a new article, story, or video and we'll occasionally send you special subscriber-only content and invitations.

-{% include components/subscribe-form.html modal-id=304007 center-button=true buffer-button=true %}

 ## Diving In

 Are you ready to dive in? _Great!_